-The offset of SBP payments will be slowly phased out starting in January 2021, which means survivors will see this change reflected in their February 2021 payment.
-The first phase restores one-third of the offset amount.
-In January 2022, two-thirds of the offset amount will be restored.
-The phase out will be completed in January 2023, when the final third of the offset amount is restored.
-Once the phase out is complete, the SSIA benefit will be discontinued.
+The phase out started in January 2021 and was reflected in the February 2021 payment.
+The first phase restored one-third of the offset amount.
+In January, two-thirds of the offset amount will be restored.
+The phase out will be complete in January 2023, when the final third of the offset amount is restored.
+Once the phase out is complete, the separate SSIA benefit will be discontinued.

-In December 2020, spouse SBP annuitants who are also receiving DIC payments from the U.S. Department of Veterans Affairs should have received a letter from Defense Finance and Accounting Service (DFAS) that listed estimates for their individual payments in the coming year.
+In December, spouse SBP annuitants who are also receiving DIC payments from the U.S. Department of Veterans Affairs should receive a letter from Defense Finance and Accounting Service (DFAS) that lists estimates for their individual payments in the coming year.
 This letter can be a useful budgeting tool as it will include information regarding the types and amount of payment the survivor may be receiving in 2022 (between SBP, DIC, and SSIA).

-Letters include the following estimates for 2021 (including a 1.3% cost-of-living adjustment):
+Letters include the following estimates for 2022 (including any cost-of-living adjustments):

 - Gross SBP annuity estimate